-to recruiting qualified, experienced, and Appointment of Faculty and are based on dedicated faculty to set a foundation and the standards set by the UAE Commission culture of excellence.
-Full time faculty for Academic Accreditation.
-The table members will, as core teachers, have a major below lists fulltime faculty members with role in the design and delivery of teaching. academic appointments in the College In addition, the College of Medicine will seek of Medicine, the list is updated annually and recruit adjunct and part-time faculty according to the time of issuing this catalog. members to contribute to the teaching.
-New faculty members are expected to join and assessment.
-Criteria for appointment as the College continues to recruit when
+MBRU's College of Medicine is committed to recruiting qualified, experienced, and dedicated faculty to set a foundation and culture of excellence.
+Full time faculty members will, as core teachers, have a major role in the design and delivery of teaching.
+In addition, the College of Medicine will seek and recruit adjunct and part-time faculty members to contribute to the teaching and assessment.
+Criteria for appointment of faculty are described in the University's